Doctorspeppers/Doctorspeppers/README.md

 - 🌱 I’m currently learning Julia and AWS
 - 🤔 I’m looking for help with Open Source projects with data science
 - 💬 Ask me about my weather in my city 🌧️
-- 📫 How to reach me: doctorspeppers@gmail.com📧 or send a friend invitation in discord: Space Cowboy#1396
+- 📫 How to reach me: send a friend invitation in discord: Space Cowboy#1396

 <div style="display: inline_block"><br>